Airtes00/Lansweeper-PS/README.md

 Lansweeper-PS is published on the PSGallery (current version 1.27.6) and can be installed with **Install-Module Lansweeper-PS** https://www.powershellgallery.com/packages/Lansweeper-PS/

-After 07/17/2019 Module will be updated weekly (Tuesdays) for features and improvements.
-If content breaking bugs are found then fixes will be pushed ASAP.
+Module will be updated periodically for features and improvements.

 ```Powershell
 Install-Module Lansweeper-PS
 ```